 Our camp believes in the strength of communication which has always been a critical point for our programs.
 Families will be sent up-to-date correspondences whenever a relevant piece of information, both camp and procedural (COVID-19), becomes available.
 Our office staff will be on call daily from 8 a.m. – 6 p.m. with emergency numbers and contact emails provided outside of standard business hours.

 CAMPER BEHAVIOR CODE

 Our camp is designed to encourage success-building skills in children.
-All camp activities are designed to reinforce the five character principles of Honesty, Caring, Respect, Responsibility and Friendship.
-In our camp we reward children for displaying positive behaviors.
-We practice progressive discipline and we employ positive reinforcement to the extent appropriate.
+All camp activities reinforce the five character principles of Honesty, Caring, Respect, Responsibility, and Friendship.
+In our camp, we reward children for displaying positive behaviors.
+We practice progressive discipline and employ positive reinforcement to the extent appropriate.

 ZERO BULLYING AND VIOLENCE POLICY

 Any act of bullying, violence, or extreme aggression towards participants, staff, or camp property will result in a child’s immediate dismissal from camp for the remainder of the day.
 Bullying, violence, and aggressive acts may also include forms of extreme emotional abuse.
 Repeated behaviors may result in the child’s expulsion from camp for the rest of the summer.